Alex Bregman Preview, Player Props: Astros vs. Yankees

-The Houston Astros, including Alex Bregman (.429 batting average in his past 10 games), battle starting pitcher Carlos Rodon and the New York Yankees at Minute Maid Park, Friday at 8:10 PM ET.
+On Saturday, Alex Bregman (hitting .357 in his past 10 games) and the Houston Astros face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 7:10 PM ET.

-He had two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Red Sox.
+He had a hitless showing in his last game (0-for-3) against the Yankees.

 Alex Bregman Game Info & Props vs. the Yankees